alexfernandez/alexfernandez.github.io/permanent/cv.md

 I joined [Influencity](https://www.influencity.com/),
 a company in the field of influencer marketing.
-I led a team of talented developers and helped them build the best platform for influencer marketing, using Node.js and React.
+I led a team of talented developers and helped them build their for influencer marketing using Node.js and React.

 While there I helped improve the architecture,